DeFilippis/academic-kickstart/content/home/rules.md

-widget = "blank"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 15  # Order that this section will appear.
+widget = "blank"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 16  # Order that this section will appear.

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
+title = "Contest Rules"
-title = "Epistemic Quiz Contest" subtitle = ""
+subtitle = ""

 [design]